gaultier/Simulation_Stage_2014/README.md

 ##How it works

 The scene is an Octree which stores the objects.
 Only the octant we are actually in is displayed.
 By tweaking the value of a parameter you can also display the neighbour octants.

 ##Performance
-On my computer (16 Gb RAM, 1 Gb VRAM, RADEON HD 8570) it runs at around 30 FPS constant.
+On the test computer (16 Gb RAM, 4 Gb VRAM, Intel GTX 980) it runs at around 30 FPS constant.
-The initial generation takes around 4s for 1024 objects and is linear in the number of objects.
+The initial generation takes around 100ms for 1024 objects and is linear in the number of objects.

 ##Documentation
 Type `doxygen` in console and it should generate the documentation following the `Doxyfile` file.

-##Logs
-Logs can be filtered.
-Have a look at `log.log` and `log.err`.